dredwerkz/Horizon-CS-Server-Manager/README.md

 ## Future Scope and Enhancements

+* Convert project to Vite over CRA - the quick and easy methods didn't work so I'll have to do this by hand at some point soon...

 * Security features - currently there's no sanitisation of output to the servers

 * Dynamic server management - being able to input Steam IDs and have the admin panel auto-manage servers based on which players are in server would open up a number of possibilities, such as automatic team naming or automatic score submissions.